cameron/cameron.github.io/_posts/2014-03-16-15-seconds-to-cleaner-git-history.md

 ## Further reading

-There's a lot implied by this little cleanup operation, namely the whole underworld of `rebase`.
+There's a lot implied by this little cleanup operation, namely the whole underworld of `rebase`, which can be incredibly useful for resolving complex history problems.
 (If you're not already, you should be using `git pull --rebase` almost exlcusively in your daily workflow to avoid introducing unnecessary merge commits.)

 In particular, we didn't touch on the rest of the interactive rebase commands: